-- 1. Upon receipt of official notice that a student is going to be dismissed, the student has 10 calendar days to file a written notice of appeal clearly stating the grounds for the appeal.
-The appeal is to be signed by the student and delivered to the Provost or his/her designee. - 2.
-The Provost or designee will review the appeal to ensure that proper procedure was followed and respond with a final institutional decision within 10 calendar days of receipt of the appeal.
+- 1. Upon receipt of official notice that a student is going to be dismissed, the student has ten (10) calendar days to file a written notice of appeal clearly stating the grounds for the appeal.
+The appeal is to be signed by the student and delivered to the Provost or their designee. - 2.
+The Provost or designee will review the appeal to ensure that proper procedure was followed and respond with a final institutional decision within ten (10) calendar days of receipt of the appeal.